AuxB/PokeFight/README.md

 ## Programmation languages

-* [React.JS](https://reactjs.org/) - A JavaScript library for building user interfaces
++ [React.JS](https://reactjs.org/) - A JavaScript library for building user interfaces
-* CSS - Used to style the pages
++ Javascript, Ajax, JSX
++ HTML, CSS

+## To come up
+* Add an API home made with Node.JS to import a personalize perso to fight
+* Create a Backend for the ranking and form

 ## Authors